1 Homeostasis

 Figure 1.1 – Negative Feedback Loop: In a negative feedback loop, a stimulus—a deviation from a set point—is resisted through a physiological process that returns the body to homeostasis. (a) A negative feedback loop has four basic parts. (b) Body temperature is regulated by negative feedback.

 In the context of homeostasis, the setpoint refers to the ideal value around which a physiological variable fluctuates, such as the setpoint for body temperature, which is approximately 37°C (98.6°F).
-Maintaining this setpoint is crucial for optimal enzyme function and overall metabolic processes.
+Maintaining this setpoint is crucial for optimal enzyme function and metabolic processes.
 A variable is any physiological parameter that needs to be regulated, such as temperature or blood pressure.
 Keeping these variables stable ensures that cells function efficiently and remain healthy.
 Receptors (sensors) detect changes in the variable and send this information to the control (integrating) center, usually located in the brain, which processes the information from receptors and sends instructions to effectors (targets).
 Effectors, such as sweat glands, then act to correct deviations from the setpoint, restoring balance.
-The three primary components of a negative feedback loop are the sensor, control center and an effector.
+The three primary components of a negative feedback loop are the sensor, control center and an effector (e.g., cell, organ).
 (Figure 1.1a).

-In order to set the system in motion, a stimulus must drive a physiological parameter beyond its normal range (that is, beyond homeostasis).
+In order to set a negative feedback mechanism in motion, a stimulus must drive a physiological parameter beyond its normal range (that is, beyond homeostasis).
 This stimulus is “heard” by a specific sensor.
 For example, in the control of blood glucose, specific endocrine cells in the pancreas detect excess glucose (stimulus) in the bloodstream.
 These pancreatic beta cells respond to the increased level of blood glucose by releasing the hormone (insulin) into the bloodstream.
 The insulin signals skeletal muscle fibers, fat cells, and liver cells to take up the excess glucose, removing it from the bloodstream.
 As glucose concentration in the bloodstream drops, the decrease in concentration—the actual negative feedback—is detected by pancreatic alpha cells, and insulin release stops.
 This prevents blood sugar levels from continuing to drop below the normal range.

 Humans have a similar temperature regulation feedback system that promotes heat loss or heat gain (Figure 1.1b).
 When the brain’s temperature regulation center receives data from the sensors indicating that the body’s temperature exceeds its normal range, it activates the “heat-loss center,” causing blood vessels in the skin to dilate, increasing sweat production, and enhancing respiration to cool the body.